 We have two WiFi networks on campus:

 The snc WiFi network is used by all faculty and staff on all college-owned devices and by students on their personally owned devices.
-All devices must be registered via the netreg.snc.edu web site.
+All devices must be registered via the wifi.snc.edu web site.
 Login with your six-letter login ID.

 The sncguest network is used by guests of the college and people who do not have a college account (conference attendees, commencement families, event visitors, etc).
 During the academic year, this network is not available in residence halls (and is therefore not appropriate for use by students).

 Note: Once your device has been registered and connected to the "snc" network, it will no longer work on the "sncguest" network.

 If you find that your device always tries to connect to sncguest instead of snc, it may be because your phone still remembers a time when you used sncguest.
 To resolve this, go to your WiFi settings and tell your phone to forget sncguest.
 If you're not sure how to do this, a Google search for your device may help.

 We have additional WiFi networks in many academic buildings for use on devices that need to share a screen with an Apple TV.
 Each such building has a unique Apple TV WiFi network; instructions for connecting are included in each room that has an Apple TV available.